erinfry6/BAGER/code/README.md

 #### 1) 1_ancestral_reconstruction.sh - Reconstruct transcriptomes under each model.
 The default recommended models are coded in, but if you would like to change or add models, you will have to do so.
 I typically run the code one tissue at a time, broken into 4 or 5 chunks specified by begingene and endgene numbers to decrease run time per tissue.
 Begingene and endgene are integers of the beginning and start gene number you would like to reconstruct.
+If you need to rerun a gene, you must delete the files in `data/BAGERresults/$tissuecode/AncStates`.
+The script will not rerun genes that already exist in this directory.

 ```
 ./1_ancestral_reconstruction.sh tissuecode begingene endgene